- System Requirements

 By default, redream will attempt to emulate the functionality provided by the original BIOS.
 However, this process is not yet perfect.
 There are a few issues in the issue queue tracking games that have issues with our BIOS replacement.
 If you would like to use an original BIOS instead of our replacement, name it

-boot.bin and place it in the same directory as redream.
+boot.bin and place it in the working directory mentioned in Installing.

 Finally, if you've added real BIOS, you can boot into it to manage VMU saves, etc. by going to